csaid/csaid.github.io/_posts/2017-05-08-learning-by-flip-flopping.md

 <div class="wrapper">
   <img src='/assets/2017_learning_by_flip_flopping/fig_minimum_wage.png' width="400" class="inner" style="position:relative">
 </div>
-I see this a lot.
-Memorably, I sometimes see a Stage 2 person talking to someone they believe is at Stage 1 but who is in fact at Stage 3.
+When it comes to the minimum wage debate and other debates, I often sometimes see a Stage 2 person talking to someone they believe is at Stage 1 but who is in fact at Stage 3.
 <div class="wrapper">
   <img src='/assets/2017_learning_by_flip_flopping/fig_mansplaining.jpg' width="400" class="inner" style="position:relative">
 </div>
-Life lesson: When debating someone, don't make strong claims until you know what stage they are on.

 *Further reading on the minimum wage*: [Card and Krueger](http://www.nber.org/papers/w4509 ), [criticism](http://www.uvm.edu/~vlrs/doc/min_wage.htm